darraghoriordan/darragh-oriordan-com/src/pages/2020/26/write-more-to-have-fewer-meetings/index.md

 - Information Sharing
 - Decision Making

-To handle these scenarios you can just write a document or email and ask for feedback.
+To handle these scenarios you should write a document (or email) and ask for feedback.
 Maybe afterwards you can organise a meeting to discuss feedback but start with a well researched and written document.

 - Writing encourages you to think through the problem before involving others.
 - Reading a written communication is asynchronous, allowing your consumers time to digest your message and do any exploration and investigations themselves.
-- Writing, sharing and asking for input as a response or comment can make costly meetings obsolete and opens the discussion up to a much wider audience. - Written communications provide a knowledge-base and record of decisions for the entire organisation.
+- Writing, sharing and asking for input as a response or comment can make costly meetings obsolete and opens the discussion up to a much wider audience.
+- Written communications provide a knowledge-base and record of decisions for the entire organisation.
 - You're not monopolising time

 You compliment writing with relevant meetings afterwards.
 They will re-enforce your message.
+You'll be surprised how little you need to do these follow-ups.

+## Good meetings

+Not all meetings are a waste of time.

+Regularly getting together for townhalls is great for alignment.

+Whiteboarding problems with peers generally leads to better solutions and running your project kick-offs in person is a wickedly effective method to start with an engaged team.

 Even the meetings you run in person are far more effective if you write appropriate material before and after.

 ## A note on giving feedback

-Any time you need to give feedback, do this backwards. _Give feedback in person first_ and maybe follow up with an email as a record and to clarify.
+Any time you need to give feedback, do it in person. _Give feedback in person first_ and maybe follow up with an email as a record and to clarify.

 ## So how do we write effectively?